purpleteam-labs/purpleteam-docs/local/local-setup.md

 `HOST_DIR=</mnt/your-spare-drive/Logs/purpleteam/outcomes>`

 This host directory gets written to by the testers and orchestrator and read from the orchestrator.
-Make sure it has permissions for this.
+This directory needs group rwx permissions at least.

 ## Set-up for Running Emissaries